icopy-site/awesome/docs/awesome/awesome-executable-packing.md

 - [PackerID](https://github.com/sooshie/packerid) - Fork of packerid.py using PEid signatures and featuring additional output types, formats, digital signature extraction, and disassembly support.
 - [Packing-Box](https://github.com/dhondta/docker-packing-box) - Docker image gathering many packing-related tools and for making datasets of packed executables for use with machine learning.
 - [Pandora's Bochs](https://0x0badc0.de/gitweb?p=bochs/.git) - Extension to the Bochs PC eumlator to enable it to monitor execution of the unpacking stubs for extracting the original code.
+- [PCjs](https://www.pcjs.org) - PCjs uses JavaScript to recreate the IBM PC experience, using original ROMs, CPUs running at their original speeds, and early IBM video cards and monitors.
 - [PE Compression Test](http://pect.atspace.com/) - List of packers tested on a few sample executables for comparing compressed sizes.
 - [PE Detective](https://ntcore.com/?page_id=367) - This GUI tool can scan single PE files or entire directories (also recursevely) and generate complete reports.
 - [PE-bear](https://github.com/hasherezade/pe-bear-releases) - Freeware reversing tool for PE files aimed to deliver fast and flexible “first view” for malware analysts, stable and capable to handle malformed PE files.